-- (1) First-year courses focus on developing active learning skills by learning through a range of materials and media, a variety of skills such as information literacy, writing reports, and making presentations. - (2) In the third and fourth year, small-size "Seminar" courses in specialized fields are offered.
+- (1) First-year courses focus on developing active learning skills by learning, through a range of materials and media, a variety of skills such as information literacy, writing reports, making presentations, and conducting research.
+These subjects include "Academic ITC Literacy," "Academic Writing in Japanese," and "Basic Seminar in Global Japanese Studies." - (2) In the second, third, and fourth years, students can enroll in small-size "Seminar" courses in specialized fields.
 In these courses, students learn about their specialization through in-depth discussions with faculty and other students.
-Full-time faculty are in charge of these courses, and students are encouraged to participate actively, looking ahead to their future career paths. - (3) In order to develop knowledge of the broad areas of Global Japanese Studies, Global Japanese Studies courses are offered in eight research fields: Pop Culture Studies, Visual Culture Studies, Social Systems and Media Studies, International Relations and Intercultural
+Full-time faculty are in charge of these courses, encouraging students to participate actively and look ahead to their future career paths.

-Exchange Studies, International Culture and Thoughts Studies, Japanese Culture and Thoughts Studies, Japanese Language Studies, and English Language Studies.
-These research fields are carefully designed so that students can study systematically and take courses across different fields.
-Among these research fields, we offer specialized courses including Japanese traditional culture, contemporary Japanese culture often referred to as "Cool Japan," the mass media and the content industry.
+- (3) To develop knowledge of the broad areas of Global Japanese Studies, Global Japanese Studies courses are offered in seven research fields: Pop Culture Studies, Social Systems and Media Studies, Global and Inter/Transcultural Studies, International Culture and Thought Studies, Japanese Language Studies, and English Language Studies.
+These research fields are carefully designed so students can study systematically and take courses across different fields.
+Among these research fields, we offer specialized courses, including Japanese traditional culture, contemporary Japanese culture often referred to as "Cool Japan," the mass media, and the content industry.
 The School promotes regional studies, comparative cultural studies, and international relations in addition to Japanese Studies.
-We aim to develop students who have a vision of Japan's role within the world and have a flexible understanding of cultures in various regions of the world, including Japan.

-- (4) For first and second-year Japanese Track students, there is an intensive English language program, a required course which aims to develop their ability to negotiate in business settings in English after graduation.
-This small-sized class with approximately 20 students is organized by English proficiency level. - (5) All Japanese Track students are required to take the courses "Japanese Expression (Speaking)" and "Japanese Expression (Writing)" combining lectures and learning activities in order to acquire advanced knowledge of the Japanese language and the ability to express themselves and convey information effectively.
-Furthermore, the School has an original Japanese Language class curriculum for international students, where students study according to their level. - (6) Japanese language courses are not mandatory for English Track students, but we encourage students to take part in these courses.
-Small-size classes are held for various proficiency levels. - (7) In order to acquire intercultural understanding skills and practical English skills, Japanese Track students are required to earn a certain amount of credits from English lecture courses together with English Track students. - (8) As an opportunity to enhance students' understanding of Japan from different perspectives, to promote international awareness, and to develop practical foreign language skills, students are encouraged to study abroad.
-We offer a Study Abroad/Academic Internship Program, which is an opportunity for students to spend one or two semesters of the second or a later year studying at a foreign university.
-Credits earned during these study abroad programs are approved for credits in the School under certain conditions. - (9) In the project-based course "Practicum in Global Japanese Studies," international students from various countries and Japanese students have the opportunity to work together in and outside class and inspire each other.
+We aim to develop students who have a vision of Japan's role within the world while having a flexible understanding of cultures outside of Japan. - (4) For first and second-year Japanese Track students, there is an intensive English language program, a required program that aims to develop a range of communication skills in English.
+Small-sized classes (approximately 20 students) are organized by English proficiency level. - (5) In specialized subjects, students frequently practice academic activities in Japanese, such as research presentations, discussions, and report writing.
+This cultivates advanced critical thinking abilities, a sense of judgment, and expression skills. - (6) Japanese language courses are not mandatory for English Track students, but we encourage students to take part in these courses.
+Small-size classes are held for various proficiency levels. - (7) To acquire intercultural understanding and practical English skills, Japanese Track students and English Track students must earn a certain amount of credits from English lecture courses, taking classes together. - (8) As an opportunity to enhance students' understanding of Japan from different perspectives, to promote international awareness, and to develop practical foreign language skills, students are encouraged to study abroad.
+We offer a Study Abroad/Academic Internship Program, an opportunity for students to spend one or two semesters of the second or a later year studying at a foreign university.
+Credits earned during these study abroad programs are approved for credits in the School under certain conditions. - (9) In the project-based course "Practicum in Global Japanese Studies," international students from various countries and Japanese students have the opportunity to work together in and outside of class and inspire each other.
 Project themes include intercultural exchanges and Japanese Studies outside of Japan.